vladmrb/test/README.md

 # test project (arviem)
-clone into a /test dir on your webserver (or adjust line 17 of index.html) and open in browser
+clone into a root dir on your webserver (will create a test dir) or adjust line 17 of index.html and open in browser